 At Mason Engineering and Computing we believe the best way to learn about technology is to apply technology….

-In either case, we should also include the official name “Volgenau School of Engineering.”
-This can be accomplished by displaying the name along with the university logo.
+In either case, we should also include the official name “Volgenau School of Engineering or the School of Computing" This can be accomplished by displaying the name along with the university logo.

 Or, in an article or essay where the logo is not appropriate, the full name of the school can be used in one reference (typically the first or last in the document), with all other mentions taking the form “the college of engineering and computing,” for instance: